eInvoicing: Efficiencies and Industry Impacts In and For the Region

 9:15am President's Address

-Karen Lay-Brew - President and Chair - ABSIA
+Karen Lay-Brew - President & Chair - ABSIA - AGM Outcomes & Highlights of the Year

 9:30am Driving Reforms Through the NSW Government Digital Strategy and Our Approach to eInvoicing